vapor/docs/4.0/docs/fluent/overview.md

 ## Lifecycle

-To create hooks that respond to events on your Model, you can create middlewares for your model.
+To create hooks that respond to events on your `Model`, you can create middlewares for your model.
 Your middleware must conform to `ModelMiddleware`.

 Here is an example of a simple middleware: